This policy should be read alongside and in addition to our Terms of Instructions, which is sent to our clients when requiring our legal services.

-14. Technical and organisational measures include measures to deal with suspected data breach.
-If you suspect any misuse or loss or unauthorised access to your Data, please let us know immediately by contacting us via this e-mail address: IT@goodadviceuk.com or firstname.lastname@example.org.
+14. Technical and organisational measures include measures to deal with suspected data breaches.
+If you suspect any misuse or loss or unauthorised access to your data, please let us know immediately by contacting us via this e-mail address: IT@goodadviceuk.com or email@example.com.

 15. If you want detailed information from Get Safe Online on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online problems, please visit www.getsafeonline.org.
 Get Safe Online is supported by HM Government and leading businesses.

-17. Once we are instructed to work in your case, we will preserve your personal data after we have finished advising or acting for you, for regulatory and legal purposes according to the OISC policy, the regulator of GOOD ADVICE UK.
+17. Once we are instructed to work on your case, we will preserve your personal data after we have finished advising or acting for you, for regulatory and legal purposes according to the OISC’s policy, which is the regulator of GOOD ADVICE UK.
 We will do so for one of these reasons: